 The Director of the Center for Scholarship in Teaching and Learning provides leadership in the improvement of teaching at the institution.
 Specific areas of responsibility include sponsoring a teaching enhancement workshop for all new faculty, developing workshops on teaching and learning issues, providing individual counseling for faculty who want to improve their teaching, offering peer observations through classroom visits or videotaping when desired, and promoting cooperative research with faculty in the area of teaching and learning.
 The center also offers a standardized student evaluation process for those faculty who desire it.
 Finally, the director serves as an advocate for quality teaching where appropriate within the University structure.

 The Dean of Students, reporting to the Provost, is the primary advocate for all Southeast Missouri State University students.
 The dean works collaboratively with faculty, staff, and other administrators to enhance student learning and personal development.
 Specifically, the dean works to ensure that students understand their responsibilities and rights as members of the academic community.
 She/he is responsible for coordinating the University's response to psychological and behavioral crises occurring in the student population.
 In addition, the dean is responsible for the development, supervision and evaluation of units assigned to the area of Student Development.
-Currently, these units include the Learning Enrichment Center, Career Services, the Counseling and Disability Services, Minority Student Programs, Student Support Services, Upward Bound, Substance Abuse Prevention and Education, Judicial Affairs, and Student Life Studies.
+Currently, these units include the Learning Assistance Programs, the Center for Health and Counseling, Educational Access Programs, Student Support Services, and Student Life Studies.
 These units provide personal counseling and health services, career counseling and development, academic success skills training and tutoring, accommodations for students with disabilities, and advocacy related to general student concerns.
 This area also includes programs that provide access to higher education to underserved populations and to integrate student populations historically underrepresented in higher education into the community of scholars at Southeast.
 Furthermore, the dean is a faculty member in the College of Education and a member of the Council of Deans.
 She/he serves on a variety of University and city committees.
 He/she also participates as a full member of the Provost's planning team.